Namsinh/CPSC354-blog/Blog5_Total_Correctness.md

 ϕ(j,i)=N−i
 ```

-* To show this is a measure funcion we establish
+* To show this is a *measure funcion* we establish that:
-	* that each time we execute the body of the loop, the value N - i decreases and
+	* each time we execute the body of the loop, the value N - i decreases and
-	* that the value N - i can never be negative ensured by the condition that i < N guarding the entry of the loop.
+	* the value N - i can never be negative ensured by the condition that i < N guarding the entry of the loop.